fastify/fastify/docs/Guides/Detecting-When-Clients-Abort.md

 In the request close event, you should examine the diff between a successful request and one aborted by the client to determine the best property for your use case.
-There are many other properties on a request that will differ between a successfully closed request and one that has been aborted by the client.
 You can find details about request properties in the [NodeJS documentation](https://nodejs.org/api/http.html).

 You can also perform this logic outside of a hook, directly in a specific route.